 Although a number of these schemata remain in use in the 19th century, the developments of the grand piano open up other possibilities, resulting in modified versions of the schemata.

-Octave rule by Friedrich Wilhelm Kalkbrenner taken fromTraité d'Harmonie du Pianiste (1849).
+Scale harmonization by Friedrich Wilhelm Kalkbrenner taken fromTraité d'Harmonie du Pianiste (1849).

-The octave rule remains one of the most important 'tonal maps', as in the example of Joseph Zimmermann, but during the 19th century there is a development towards a certain freedom to find new and more personal approaches in constructing chord progressions.
+The scale harmonization or octave rule remains one of the most important 'tonal maps', as in the example of Joseph Zimmermann, but during the 19th century there is a development towards a certain freedom to find new and more personal approaches in constructing chord progressions.
 The diminished chord therefore becomes very important due to its universal character, it offers many possibilities to realize unexpected harmonic turns and modulations.

 Fragment of Chopin's exercises on diminished chords as a sketch for a piano method.